DeliaBarron/Kubernetes-Learning/docs/KLLRCODA/Simulator/checklist.md

 to do-labs in  chatgpt
  different ways i could get assked to apply netpolicies to pods or deployments or enabling pods communication w netpols is it posible w daemonsets? stsfsets?? replicasets? idk

+What is the difference of cluser role binding and a role binding?

+We can only create one cluster role or multiple roles for different namespaces.